1994 Brickyard 400: Finish

 Jenkins: Years from today when 79 (the number of Indianapolis 500s run prior to this event) stock car races have been run here, we'll remember the name Jeff Gordon, winner of the inaugural Brickyard 400!Parsons: Man, oh man, oh MAN!Jenkins: Jeff is screaming on his radio back to the pit crew, "Oh my God, I did it!
 I did it!"

 After dropping to the last place early on, Dale Earnhardt charged all the way to a fifth-place finish.
+Rusty Wallace, who briefly led after the final round of pit stops, came home fourth.
 A dejected Ernie Irvan wound up a lap down in 17th place.
-Two weeks later, Irvan was involved in a serious crash at Michigan International Speedway where he suffered a near-fatal head injury.
+Two weeks later, Irvan was involved in a serious crash at Michigan where he suffered a near-fatal head injury.
+Irvan would eventually recover, returning to racing in late-1995.
+He would win back-to-poles at the Brickyard 400 in 1997–1998 and notched a second place in the 1996 race.

 Brett Bodine's second place with King Racing would be the final top-five finish of his career.
 It was also the best finish for car owner Kenny Bernstein at the Speedway.
-Bodine's second place came six days after Scott Goodyear had delivered King Racing their first Indycar victory at Michigan.
+Bodine's second place came six days after Scott Goodyear had delivered King Racing their first Indy car victory at Michigan.